-In my classroom we do a theme for about a month.
+In my classroom we use a center theme for about a month.
 I slowly add props all month long to keep students engaged and excited.
 We also read books and watch YouTube videos of mechanics to build background knowledge.
-This photo was taken at the end of theme.
+This photo was taken at the end of our Auto shop theme.

-Students help make many of the props for the dramatic play center.
-We made cars from boxes!
+Students can help make many of the props for the Dramatic play center.
+We made our cars out of boxes!
 It was simple.
-Just cut off one side flap and tape the box closed.
-Cut a hole and tape one side of the flap to the top to create the hood.
+First We cut off one side flap and taped the box closed.
+Next we cut a hole and taped one side of the flap to the top to create the hood.
 Be sure to tape only one side so students can open and close the hood.
 I cut holes in the bottom for students to stick “parts” and wires through.
-We made “lifts” using hollow blocks so students could roll under the car on a scooter board just like a real mechanic!
+We also made “lifts” using hollow blocks so students could roll under the car on a scooter board just like a real mechanic!
+So FUN!

-Make your own fluid bottles.
+You can make your own fluid bottles!
 Put water and food coloring in a few empty soap bottles.
 Then hot glue and tape the lid on.
-Now students can pretend to fill the windshield washer fluid, engine fluid, brake fluid, and power steering fluid.
+Now students can pretend to fill the windshield washer fluid, engine fluid, brake fluid, and power steering fluid!

 Need mechanic shirts?
 Find or buy a pack of plain white shirts.
 Just smear black paint on the shirt and you have mechanic shirts!
-Easy pesy.
+Easy!

 Need car parts?
 Have students make their own car parts using pipe cleaners, beads, and foil.
-It’s great fine motor work too.
+This is great fine motor work too!

 I cut tires out of black poster board, head lights from yellow paper, and tail lights from red paper.
 Then added Velcro so students could put the tires, head lights, and tail lights on and off the car.

-This is our receptionist desk complete with a cash register, appointment book, and auto shop forms.
-The waiting room was next to it so customers could wait while their cars were being fixed.
+This is our Receptionist desk complete with a cash register, appointment book, and auto shop forms.
+The waiting room was next to it so customers had a place to wait while their cars were being fixed.

-Our little mechanics LOVED fixing the cars.
-Students collaborated and problem solved together during play.
+Our little mechanics LOVED fixing the cars AND Students collaborated and problem solved together during play!

 In the waiting room there is a book bucket so customers can read as they wait.
 There is also an appointment book!

 Want ALL the Auto Shop printables?
 Go grab Auto Shop Dramatic Play HERE.
-I made everything for you including labels, signs, parent letter, teacher idea pages, prop patterns, prop lists, and more in this pack.
+I have everything made for you including labels, signs, parent letter, teacher idea pages, prop patterns, prop lists, and more in this pack!